mishrit/Tableau-Project/README.md

 # Tableau-Project
-I Created the Dashboard for simple present to Information using to some tools like text chart, map, stacked bars, tables etc.
+I Created the Dashboard for simple present to Information using Tableau.